MerlinEmrys01/Major-Power-Outage-Cause-Analysis/README.md

 When we examined the `'CLIMATE.CATEGORY'` column, we discovered a pattern of missing data that falls under Not Missing At Random (NMAR).
 It's crucial to recognize that the collection of climate category data operates independently from other outage related information.
 This independence means the presence or absence of climate category data does not depend on other variables/columns such as the specifics of the outage or oceanic El Niño/La Niña (ONI) index at the time of outage.
 So the lack of climate category data is directly linked to `'CLIMATE.CATEGORY'` itself rather than the observed data.

-To validate our hypothesis that the missing `'CLIMATE.CATEGORY'` data was NMAR, we conducted MAR permutation testing with seemlying correlated columns like `'OUTAGE.DURATION'`, `'CLIMATE.REGION'`, `'DEMAND.LOSS.MW'`, etc. This process was aimed at identifying any potential relationships between the missing climate category instances and other features within the dataset.
+To validate our hypothesis that the missing `'CLIMATE.CATEGORY'` data was NMAR, we conducted MAR permutation testing with seemingly correlated columns like `'OUTAGE.DURATION'`, `'CLIMATE.REGION'`, `'DEMAND.LOSS.MW'`, etc. This process was aimed at identifying any potential relationships between the missing climate category instances and other features within the dataset.

 One example of MAR permutation testing is below:
 <iframe